NCIP/caarray/README.txt

 http://${grid.server.hostname}:${18080}/wsrf/services/cagrid/CaArraySvc_v1_0 (External v.
 1.0)

 During your iterative development process for working on an issue, you can just deploy modified code to the caArray installation by opening a command prompt at
-$CAARRAY_HOME/software/build and executing ant deploy, which will build the caarray.ear file, and copy it to your caArray JBoss server (defined by jboss.home property in $CAARRAY_HOME/software/build/local.properties" file).
+$CAARRAY_HOME/software/build and executing the command "ant deploy", which will build the caarray.ear file, and copy it to your caArray JBoss server (defined by jboss.home property in $CAARRAY_HOME/software/build/local.properties" file).

 Build Management
 -----------------------